utopia-foss/utopia/doc/guides/tutorial.rst

 .. code-block:: bash

-   cd build-cmake         # ... to go to the utopia/build_cmake/ folder source ./activate      # ... to enter the virtual environment
+   cd build-cmake         # ... to go to the utopia/build_cmake/ folder source activate      # ... to enter the virtual environment

 *Utopia* operates inside a so-called virtual environment.
-With the ``source ./activate`` command, you have entered it and should now see ``(dune-env)`` appearing on the left-hand side of your shell.
+With the ``source activate`` command, you have entered it and should now see ``(utopia-env)`` appearing on the left-hand side of your shell.
 When working with *Utopia*, make sure to always be in this virtual environment.

 .. note::